We comply with the principles of the Data Protection Act 1998 and the Privacy and Electronic Communications (EC Directive) Regulations 2003

-Third party adverts.
+Third-party adverts.
 They do not know who you are and we don’t tell them.
 But they may be included on our site to invite you to follow an interest.
-There’s more details on these at www.youronlinechoices.eu for EU consumers and at www.aboutads.info/choices for those in the USA.
+There are more details on these at www.youronlinechoices.eu for EU consumers and at www.aboutads.info/choices for those in the USA.

 On emails.
 We do NOT use web beacons to check whether our emails are actually opened and whether any links in them are clicked on.
 And all our emails also give you a total opt-out procedure.